johaab/tmux-config/README.md

 # Tmux configuration
-The purpose of this repository is to keep track of the changes made to my personal Tmux configuration andshare it easily with others.
+The purpose of this repository is to keep track of the changes made to my personal Tmux configuration and share it easily with others.

 ## Links
 [Make Tmux pretty and usable](https://hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/)